-The next installment will review the law in New Jersey, a jurisdiction that may have the oldest case law pertaining to insurance coverage for malicious prosecution cases.
-Again, if there are any questions about another jurisdiction, please contact us (email@example.com or firstname.lastname@example.org) and we can address your questions directly.
+The next installment will review the law in Georgia.
+In the meantime, if there are any questions about another jurisdiction, please contact us (email@example.com or firstname.lastname@example.org) and we can address your questions directly.